ApolloHong/ApolloHong.github.io/hobbies.md

 ## Chat with me

+ If you are interested in the following such subjects, you may reserve a time for us to discuss the following topics:

+- Industrial digital twins
+- Applied Machine Learning
+- Kinesiology
+- Bodybuilding & Fitness
+- Movies & Musics
+- Life in Shanghai

 **Jan 2023:** I have set up the [online-coffee-time](https://calendly.com/apollohong) (Inspired by **[Shangzhe Wu](https://elliottwu.com/)**).
 Welcome to chat with me!

 <!-- Calendly inline widget begin -->